Artificial Intelligence isn’t a new concept.

 Despite being very helpful in automating numerous content marketing tasks and providing a superb customer experience, AI still hasn’t reached its full potential.

 We can expect that it will relatively soon move on from automating different tasks.
-Also helping content marketers with low-level tasks to creating high-quality, long-form content using critical thinking.
+Also helping content marketers with low-level tasks to create high-quality, long-form content using critical thinking.

 About the author